annamalai-nr/globalwl/README.md

 # Global Weisfeiler-Lehman Kernels ###
-Source code for our paper "Global Weisfeiler-Lehman Graph Kernels"
+Source code for our paper "Global Weisfeiler-Lehman Graph Kernels".

 ## Compile
 Using `cmake` you can simply type `cmake cmake-build-debug`, otherwise (using `gcc`)